hung-cybo/yargs-escape-line-break/README.md

 ## Cause

-When requesting a completion with striking the **TAB** key, completion function calls the original file with `--get-yargs-completions` option.
+When requesting a completion by striking the **TAB** key, the completion function calls the original file with `--get-yargs-completions` option.
-It is specified in completion script as follows.
+It is specified in the completion script as follows.

 ```shell
 _cli.js_yargs_completions()